**This article is written by JC A level H2 / H1 Chemistry tutor - Mr Chong**

 You may want to ask your teacher nicely to give your class many organic chemistry elucidation questions in Mar - Apr 2019.
 The examiners favor structural elucidation problems in organic chemistry.
 You can find some problems in prelim packages.

 I noticed that since 2010 exams, examiners have been using university organic chemical reactions in papers.
 There are also functional groups taught at university level, just for an example: thiols, -SH.
 Examiners can set the exam paper in a contextual situation.
 If the examiner persists in the same style, organic chemistry is starting to be atypical this year.
-So an examiner may take a recent university organic chemistry textbook or his own research interests, then finds some functional groups not in A level syllabus.
-Next, he finds some reactions in the textbook, and sets the problem.

 By the way, medicinal (drug) chemistry and biochemistry may be the hottest trends among researchers right now.
 A biochemistry question appeared in 2016 exam papers.